Taaniya/Coding-Problem-Solutions/README.md

 ## Code solutions

-This repository contains coding solutions to various problems I came across during Hackathons and Code Jam contests and some other interesting coding problems which are fun to practice and solve.
+This repository contains coding solutions to various problems I came across during Hackathons and Code Jam contests and some other interesting coding problems that are fun to practice and solve.

 ## Contents